Symplectic resolutions of quiver varieties: Introduction

 \subsection{Namikawa's Weyl group}

 When both $\lambda$ and $\theta$ are zero, $\Nak{0}{\a}{0}$ is an affine conic symplectic singularity.
-Associated to $\Nak{0}{\a}{0}$ is \emph{Namikawa's Weyl group} $W$, a finite reflection group.
+Associated to $\Nak{0}{\a}{0}$ is \emph{Namikawa's Weyl group} $W$ \cite{Namikawa2}, a finite reflection group.
 In order to compute $W$, one needs to describe the codimension two symplectic leaves of $\Nak{0}{\a}{0}$.
 More generally, we consider the codimension two leaves in a general quiver variety $\Nak{\lambda}{\a}{\theta}$.
-We show that these are parameterized by \textit{isotropic decompositions} of $\a$.
+It is enough by Crawley--Boevey's canonical decomposition to consider the case $\a \in \Sigma_{\lambda,\theta}$.
+We show that the codimension two symplectic leaves are parameterized by \textit{isotropic decompositions} of $\a$.